matthewgallina/smockin/README.md

 * Create dynamic API mocks to mimic real world application behaviour.
 * Run sMockin centrally and create user accounts for your team.
-* Import / Export mocks to share between your team when running sMockin on individual machines.
+* Import / Export mocks to share between your team & version control.
-* Monitor and log traffic going to the mock server.
+* Monitor and log traffic going to the HTTP mock server.
 * A complete UI solution requiring zero coding.